EsriDevEvents/2021-12345-themed-maps/README.md

-# Theme-aware maps pattern
+# Theme-aware maps pattern prototype

-A pattern for supporting light, dark, high contrast, and other color schemes in ArcGIS web maps.
+A prototype pattern for supporting light, dark, high contrast, and other color schemes in ArcGIS web maps.

 ![Video showing theme-switching in a WPF application](./img/ThemeGif.gif)